Adrenal Fatigue: How Does Adrenal Fatigue Affect Energy Levels?

 Can adrenal fatigue cause low energy throughout the day?

-Yes, disrupted cortisol patterns—often associated with adrenal fatigue—can lead to morning tiredness, afternoon crashes, and evening restlessness.
+Yes, disrupted cortisol patterns—often associated with adrenal fatigue-like symptoms—can lead to morning tiredness, afternoon crashes, and evening restlessness.

 Is adrenal fatigue the same as burnout?

 They share similarities.
-Burnout refers to emotional and mental exhaustion, while adrenal fatigue is a concept used to describe physical fatigue linked to prolonged stress.
+Burnout refers to emotional and mental exhaustion, while adrenal fatigue is a wellness concept often used to describe physical fatigue linked to prolonged stress.

 Which supplements help with adrenal fatigue?